cs7637-kbai-julia/Lesson_13_Partial_Order_Planning/README.md

 # Lesson_13_Planning_Partial_Goals in Julia
 ## Planning with partial goals and assembling final plan from partial plans

-Task: write a program to produce an action plan to achive a complex goal
+Task: write a program to produce an action plan to achive a complex goal by generating partial plans for partial goals and assemble partial plans into a complete plan

 Universe: robot, ladder, floor, ceiling